clabrugere/rust-hnsw/README.md

 ![alt text](assets/hnsw.png)

-Once vectors are index, looking the nearest neighbors from a given query vector $ q $ is an iterative process, where the hierarchy is traveled from the top level to the base.
+Once vectors are index, looking the nearest neighbors from a given query vector $q$ is an iterative process, where the hierarchy is traveled from the top level to the base.
 From the top level, a random entry point is sampled and a greedy search on the graph is performed starting from it.
 The resulting nearest vector is used as entry point for the next level and the process continue until the base level is reached.
 Once in the base level, a regular greedy search